Office of Data Protection

 Select the Data Protection Breaches Tab

-Select Notification of Breach button
+Select the Notification of Breach button

 Once selected, you will be prompted with a series of questions.
 Please provide as much detail as possible during this process, and click submit.
 To see the questions that will need to be responded to, please click here: Personal Data Breach Notification Questions